odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 the DocumentRoot directory is `/var/www/domain.com/htdocs/`, but the application is stored under `/var/www/domain.com/htdocs/my-app/`, then you have to set `/my-app` as base path.

-To be more clear: In this context “sub-directory” means a sub-directory of the project, not the `public/` directory.
+To be more precise: In this context “sub-directory” means a sub-directory of the project, and **not** the `public/` directory.
 For example when you place your app not directly under the webservers `DocumentRoot`.

 For security reasons you should always place your front-controller (index.php) into the `public/` directory.
 Don't place your front controller directly into the project root directory.

-Most people will get a **404 error (not found)**, because the basePath is not set corretly.

 You can manually set the base path in Slim using the `setBasePath` method: